alexellis/mine-with-docker/README.md

 At time of writing a quad-core Intel CPU would be best mining Cryptonight, Hodl or Equihash.

+* How do I get a wallet?

+You can sign-up for a wallet at [blockchain.info](https://blockchain.info) or [coinbase.com](https://www.coinbase.com/).
+When you create a wallet you can then click "receive funds" or similar to generate a new address for the wallet.

 * What is the barrier to entry?

 There barrier to entry is super low - you just have to have a Linux system connected to the Internet where you can install Docker.
 That's it.
 You then run the image I've already built and start accruing Bitcoins.